Mabzak-Knight/NyanTranslate/README.md

 # NyanTranslate
 ![Icon](https://github.com/Mabzak-Knight/NyanTranslate/assets/56875726/b003fabd-da1d-4786-a8b0-83b33572b0c4)

 NyanTranslate is a simple translator application created using Python.
-The application uses Pygame for its graphical interface.

 ## Supported Languages
 NyanTranslate is a program that can translate comics/manga into various languages, including: